 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The 2019 Picpoul Blanc has an immensely appealing nose of yellow roses, fresh pineapple, sea spray, and sweet green herbs.
-The palate is mouth-watering, with flavors of salted pineapple, yellow raspberry, and briny minerality.
-Tropical and saline notes come back out on the long, vibrant finish.
+The 2020 Picpoul Blanc has a savory nose of lemongrass, citrus leaf, and pineapple core.
+The palate is mouth-watering, with flavors of salted pineapple, mango, lemon curd, and briny minerality.
+Tropical and saline notes come back out on the long, creamy finish.
 Drink now and over the next few years.

 - Adelaida District Paso Robles

 Recipes & Pairings

 - Fried Calamari

 - Thai dishes with lemongrass & ginger

 Picpoul Blanc was the first supplementary varietal we brought into the country after the initial eight varietals.
 It went into quarantine in 1996, and was released in 1998.
 The first vines went into the ground in 2000.
 We were so pleased with the varietal that in the winter of 2005-2006 we tripled our planted acreage (from 1 to 3 acres).
 Our Picpoul grapes were grown on our certified organic and biodynamic estate vineyard.